replit/blog/posts/solidity.md

 From a practical perspective, there are a few key benefits of web3 apps, both from the users' and the developers' side:

 - **No usernames and passwords**: you use a *wallet* which has an address (or multiple) in it (like `0x5413eEBC80e4FC51Ec21e30E32F42Ab27A6C40ad`) that is essentially your ID that you use to login (or "connect") to dApps.
-This means you don't have to worry about password managers, creating different logins with everything you use.
+This means you don't have to worry about password managers and creating different logins with everything you use.
 This also means developers don't have to worry about tricky authentication code and storing PII.

 - **Your data travels with you**: Your wallet is essentially your inventory of digital assets that you own and that exist outside of the games and apps you are using.
 This implies things like cross-game items, cross-music service playlists, and total ownership over your data.